cfe-lab/CFEIntact/docs/io.md

 - `orfs_start`: The starting point of the ORFs
 - `orfs_end`: The ending point of the ORFs
 - `blast_n_conseqs`: The number of consecutive sequences from BLASTN results
-- `is_reverse_complement`: Whether the query sequence has been reverse complemented to better fit the reference sequence

 ## `subtypes.fasta`